You’ve just approved a security review of your codebase. Do you:

 - Remove dead code, stale branches, unused libraries, and other extraneous weight.
-You may know which branch is active and which is dead but the auditors won’t and will waste time investigating it for potential issues.
+You may know which branch is active and which is dead but the consultants won’t and will waste time investigating it for potential issues.
 The same goes for that new feature that hasn’t seen progress in months, or that third-party library that doesn’t get used anymore.

 Some issues will persist — a patch that isn’t quite ready, or a refactor that’s not integrated yet.
-Document any incomplete changes as thoroughly as possible, so that your auditors don’t waste a week digging into code that will be gone in two months’ time.
+Document any incomplete changes as thoroughly as possible, so that your consultants don’t waste a week digging into code that will be gone in two months’ time.

 Document, Document, Document